dskarbek/OregonTrailRace/README.md

 Perhaps play supplies open deck, like a bank.
 You can pick which ones you get, that seems better.

+## Avoid the need for player markers
+We could avoid the need for player markers by simply turning trail cards upside down when you move back from them, and flipping them back over as you move forward again.
+For river cards, they should be placed in front of you as a calamity until you ford them, at which point they get put on to your trail automatically.
+This way no additional pieces are needed as was the original goal.

+## Resurection
+One of my initial goals was to avoid players being removed from the game.
+Currently, it is very rare that this happens with the effect being more that you waste time rather than get removed from the game.
+But, with some of the above changes, this might become more common.
+We can either tune for that, or we could add a resurection rule that says if the entire wagon party dies, you start over with a full wagon some X spaces back on your trail.
+Could do "last town" but that might be too short back.
+Even just 4 or 5 trail segments back is probably a big enough hit.
+You would discard all trail and supply hands and draw new ones, possibly smaller than what you get at the start of a game.
 [rules]: /rules/rules.md